-Parliament: BJP MPs should spread peace, harmony in society, says PM Modi; both Houses adjourned
+Parliament: Centre ready to discuss Delhi violence after Holi, says Lok Sabha speaker

 Chaos prevailed in the Parliament after members argued over Delhi violence and BJP leaders’ hate speech.

-Prime Minister Narendra Modi on Tuesday urged Bharatiya Janata Party’s parliamentarians to take the lead on propagating peace, harmony and unity in society.
-Modi made the appeal at the saffron party’s parliamentary meeting held earlier in the day.

-Meanwhile, ruckus prevailed in both the Houses of the Parliament, a day after the beginning of the second phase of the Budget Session was marred by uproar over last week’s communal violence in Delhi.
-Both Rajya Sabha and Lok Sabha was adjourned till 2 pm.
+The central government is ready to discuss last week’s communal violence in parts of Delhi a day after the festival of Holi on March 10, Lok Sabha Speaker Om Birla said on Tuesday.
+Ruckus prevailed in both the Houses of the Parliament, a day after the beginning of the second phase of the Budget Session was marred by uproar over violence in Delhi.
+Both the Houses were adjourned for the day.

+Earlier in the day, Prime Minister Narendra Modi urged Bharatiya Janata Party’s parliamentarians to take the lead on propagating peace, harmony and unity in society.
+Modi made the appeal at the saffron party’s parliamentary meeting.

-Delhi Chief Minister Arvind Kejriwal is also expected to meet Modi in Parliament later in the day.
-The meeting, reportedly scheduled around 11 am, will take place a week after communal violence claimed at least 46 lives in Delhi and injured over 200.
-This is also the first time Kejriwal will meet the prime minister after taking charge as Delhi’s chief minister for the third time.
+Delhi Chief Minister Arvind Kejriwal met Modi in Parliament.
+The chief minister called for those responsible behind the violence in Delhi to not be spared.
+The two politicians also spoke about the novel coronavirus as the first positive case from the national Capital was reported on Monday.
+This is the first time Kejriwal will meet the prime minister after taking charge as Delhi’s chief minister for the third time.

+3.32 pm: Minister of State for Home Affairs G Kishan Reddy has said in the Lok Sabha that the Centre has been discussing concerns raised by states on the preparation of the National Population Register.
+“Demographic and other particulars of each family and individual are to be updated/collected during the exercise of updation of NPR,” he said, according to The Indian Express.
+“No document to be collected during the exercise.”

+Critics have said that the National Register of Citizens, in tandem with the Citizenship Amendment Act, could be used to render many Indian Muslims stateless since the citizenship law excludes the community.
+The National Population Register is said to be the first step towards creating an all-India National Register of Citizens – an exercise to identify undocumented migrants.

 12.05 pm: Lok Sabha reconvenes for a few minutes amid uproar, gets adjourned till 2 pm.